joncampbell123/dosbox-x/README.md

 DOSBox-X aims to be a fully-featured DOS emulation package, but there are some things the design as implemented now cannot accomodate.

-* Pentium II or higher CPU level emulation.
+* Pentium III or higher CPU level emulation.

-  DOSBox-X contains code only to emulate the 8088 through the Pentium Pro.
+  DOSBox-X contains code only to emulate the 8088 through the Pentium II.
   Real DOS systems (MS-DOS and compatibles) also work best with these CPUs.

-  If Pentium II or higher emulation is desired, consider using Bochs or QEMU instead.
-DOSBox-X may eventually develop Pentium II emulation, if wanted by the DOSBox-X community in general.
+  If Pentium III or higher emulation is desired, consider using Bochs or QEMU instead.
+DOSBox-X may eventually develop Pentium III emulation, if wanted by the DOSBox-X community in general.

 * Emulation of PC hardware 2001 or later.